brianfrankcooper/YCSB/scylla/README.md

 Latencies percentiles can't be averaged.
 Don't fall into this trap.
 Neither averages nor p99 averages do not make any sense.

-If you run a single loader (ycsb) instance look for P99 - 99 percentile.
+If you run a single loader instance look for P99 - 99 percentile.
 If you run multiple loaders dump result histograms with:

-    --measurement.histogram.verbose=true
+    -p measurement.histogram.verbose=true

+or

+    -p hdrhistogram.fileoutput=true
+    -p hdrhistogram.output.path=file.hdr

 merge them manually and extract required percentiles out of the joined result.